Oistrakh History, Family Crest & Coats of Arms

 The ancient and distinguished surname Oistrakh is derived from the Old High German words "ostar," meaning "eastern," and "rihhi," meaning "kingdom."
 Thus, the name is used to denote someone who came from an eastern region.
-Oistrakh is also the German name for the Republic of Austria
+Oistrakh is also the German name for the Republic of Austria, and is therefore a common surname for Germans of Austrian ancestry.

 Early Origins of the Oistrakh family